rwbl/web-app-site-control/README.md

 * Easy-to-use User Interface (WebUI, in German) accessible from any device capable running a browser - smartphones [target device], tablets, PC, SBC, TV.
 * WebUI with Tabs & Groups organised by function Heating ("Heizung"), Lights ("Lampen"), Climate ("Klima"), Switches ("Schalter"), Information ("Info").
-* Devices integrated like Homematic IP Thermostats, Philips Hue, Outdoor Weather sensors (RFXCOM), Energy consumption (Meters), Switches (Homematic IP) etc.
+* Devices integrated like Thermostats (Homematic IP), Philips Hue Lights, Outdoor Weather sensors (RFXCOM), Energy consumption (Meters), Switches (Homematic IP) etc.

 ### Solution
-* The application is build with [Node-RED](https://nodered.org/) and additional nodes - recommend to visit the Node-RED homepage to explore more.
+* built with [Node-RED](https://nodered.org/) and additional nodes
-* The flow is split into functions, which are represented in the WebUI (German) by Tabs with Groups - each having its own flow.
+* additional nodes are used to communicate with external devices or create the WebUI (Dashboard).
-* The Node-RED additional nodes are used to communicate with external devices or create the WebUI (Dashboard).
+* split into functions, which are represented in the WebUI (German) by Tabs with Groups - each having its own flow.
-* The solution has been developed for **private use only**.
+* created for **private use only**.
 To adapt for own purposes, it will need a deep dive into the various flows.
-* Is ment as a trigger for ideas or as a suggestion building a Home Automation & Information System.
+* ment as an experiment & trigger for ideas or suggestion building a Home Automation & Information System.
-* The solution, with the working title **WASC** is _developed further_ (functions might change).
+* is _developed further_ - working title **WASC**.

 #### WebUI with additional information of the functions
 ![wasc-ui](https://user-images.githubusercontent.com/47274144/79632673-29201280-8161-11ea-9b79-02f5cb0f99eb.png)